BLACK0X80/BLACK-KERNEL/README.md

 **Q: Can I use C++ instead of C?**

 A: Not currently.
-BLACK-KRENEL is pure C for simplicity and predictability.
+BLACK-KERNEL is pure C for simplicity and predictability.
 C++ support (especially constructors/destructors in kernel context) adds complexity.
 However, you're welcome to experiment and submit a PR!

 **Q: How does the debug system work?**